The Glassblowing Unit comprises an on-campus workshop for the manufacture of scientific glassware and a retail store of standard laboratory glassware.

 - Separating funnels

-We maintain a large stock of glass components to work from in making up lab glassware:
+We maintain a large stock of glass components in the manufacture of laboratory glassware:

 - Borosilicate tubing - 1mm diameter to 180mm